 The first general (or expanded) pension law in the state for Confederate veterans and widows was passed in 1885 (P.L.
 1885, c.
 214).
 This law provided for payment of $30 annually to Confederate veterans who were residents of the state and who had lost a leg, eye, or arm, or who were unable to work because of disability.
 Widows of slain soldiers were entitled to the same benefits as long as they did not remarry.
 Applicants owning more than $500 worth of property or earning a public salary of $300 were ruled ineligible for a pension.

 Applications had to be certified, witnessed, and filed with the county commissioners who in turn sent them to the state auditor.
 The total pension expenditure was not to exceed $30,000 per year.
-If there were more than 1,000 pensioners, each would get a pro rata share.
+If there were more than 1,000 pensioners, each would get a pro rota share.

 Before the passage of this general pension law of 1885, several resolutions and laws had been passed to provide compensation to maimed or totally blind veterans.
 The first law was passed in 1866 by the General Assembly which provided veterans with artificial limbs or commutation money ($50) for those veterans who had procured limbs at their own expense or had useless limbs.
 A resolution was also passed permitting counties to levy a tax for the relief of disabled, destitute veterans.
 Veterans eligible to receive this assistance had to submit certificates of their disability.
 For these earliest certificates, see the series: Act of 1866 (and 1879) Pension Certificates.

 The 1885 law was amended by P.L.
 1887, c.
 116, to include widows of soldiers who had died of disease while in service.
 The next general pension law was passed in 1889.
-This law, when amended in 1901, greatly expanded the eligibilty requirements for pensions and stipulated that all persons meeting those requirements (current pensioners included) had to submit a new application.
+This law, when amended in 1901, greatly expanded the eligibility requirements for pensions and stipulated that all persons meeting those requirements (current pensioners included) had to submit a new application.

 In 1901, the General Assembly passed a new pension law (P.L.
 1901, c.
 332) entitled "An Act to amend Chapter 198 of the Laws of 1889, for the relief of certain Confederate soldiers and widows."
 Under this new act "every Person who has been for twelve months immediately Preceding his or her application for a pension a 'bona fide' resident of the State, and who is incapacitated for manual labor and was a soldier or a sailor in the service of the State of North Carolina or of the Confederate States of America, during the war between the States, and to the widow remaining unmarried of any deceased officer, soldier or sailor who was in the service of the State of North Carolina or of the Confederate States of America during the war between the States (Provided said widow was married to said soldier or sailor before the first day April 1865)" was entitled to a pension.